 Water treatment plants are using technologies to reduce energy consumption in their plants.
 Energy-efficient technologies such as membrane aerated biofilm reactors (MABR) and advanced anaerobic digesters are helpful in water resource recovery.
 Advanced digesters are used to create biogas, and reciprocating gas engines turn that biogas into electricity, thus enabling plants to become energy neutral.

-The top five companies covered are SUEZ SA, SABESP, Nalco Champion, American Water and United Utilities.
+The major players in the global water and sewage market are SUEZ SA, SABESP, Nalco Champion, American Water and United Utilities.
 SUEZ SA was the largest company in the market.

-The countries covered are USA, China, Germany, Brazil, Japan, UK, Spain, Russia, France, Australia, Italy, India and rest of the world.
+The countries covered in the global water and sewage market are USA, China, Germany, Brazil, Japan, UK, Spain, Russia, France, Australia, Italy, India and rest of the world.

 Water and sewage market is segmented into water supply and irrigation systems, sewage treatment facilities, steam and air-conditioning supply.